-Day 2: Saturday 5 November, Christchurch - Allandale - Rolleston - Christchurch
+Day 2: Saturday 15 November, Christchurch - Allandale - Rolleston - Christchurch

-- Ohinetahi Gardens, Lyttelton

-- Broadfields NZ Landscape Garden
+- Ohinetahi Gardens, Allandale - Broadfields NZ Landscape Garden

-- Robyn Kilty's garden and cottage

 This morning we drive a short distance to Governors Bay to visit the Ohinetahi Gardens of Sir Miles Warren, arguably New Zealand's most famous landscape architect.
 Ohinetahi is Sir Miles' own garden and is centred upon a lovely restored heritage house, with magnificent views of surrounding volcanic hills and Lyttelton Harbour.
 A garden was first designed for this site by T.H.
 Potts in 1865, but this fell into disrepair after he died in 1888.
 Sir Miles Warren has developed his spectacular Ohinetahi garden over several decades.